Jivaansh-Yadav/Class-12-ISC/README.md

-# 📚 Class 12 ISC Resources (Built with AI+github tutorials from yt xD)
+# 📚 Class 12 ISC Resources (Built with AI+github tutorials from yt)

-A clean and simple website built to organize **ISC Class 12** study materials in one place.
+A clean and simple website built to organize **ISC Class 12** study materials in one place. **New updates will be coming soon**

 🔗 Live Website: https://class-12-isc.vercel.app/

 ## 📂 Subjects Included

--   📘 Economics
+-    Economics
--   📗 Accounts
+-    Accounts
--   📙 Business Studies
+-    Business Studies
--   📕 Commerce
+-    Commerce
+-    Maths
 ## 🚀 Features

 -   Organized subject-wise folders